zx2a17/AWSGlueExample/README.md

 2) create AWS service role for Glue, include permission to access s3
 3) load the csv file found in this repo
 4) create the database on Glue
-5) Create Crawler to bring the schema information across to
+5) Create Crawler to bring the schema information across to the glue datacatalog, the data itself will sit and remain where it lives.
+6)